coderrishu12/Memory-Game/README.md

 This component is responsible for rendering individual cards, handling user interactions, and displaying whether a card is flipped or matched.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to submit issues or pull requests if you have improvements or fixes.